 When a patient receives a kidney transplant, the kidney will be placed in the lower abdomen.
 It may be placed on either side.
 The donor kidney's blood vessels will be connected to the recipient’s blood vessels.
 The donor ureter (the tube that carries urine from the kidney to the bladder) will be connected to the recipient’s bladder.
 A small plastic catheter called a urinary stent will be placed across the connection to provide support.
 The incision will be closed with staples or sutures.
 The surgery takes 3-4 hours in most patients and an additional 90 minutes for anesthesia to prepare for the surgery after the patient is asleep.

 When the recipient wakes up after the surgery, he/she will have IVs in the neck and/or arm.
 The IV allows for enough fluids to keep up with the large amounts of urine usually made by the new kidney.
 Blood may be found in urine from the surgical connection in the bladder.
 If a clot were to form and block the catheter tube, the nurse will need to flush it.
 Medication for pain will be given to the patient for comfort.

 During the first two days after surgery, the nurse will be checking blood pressure, temperature, pulse IV fluids and urine outputs.
-The patient will be taught to use a lung exerciser that will measure how deeply the patient is breathing and will help open up areas in the lungs.
+The patient will be taught to use a lung exerciser that encourage deep breathing and help open up areas in the lungs.
 This helps prevents pneumonia and speed up recovery.
 The patient will be out of bed the day after surgery and should walk as often as possible.
-Each morning the patient’s blood will be drawn and they will be weighed.
+Each morning, the patient’s blood will be drawn and they will be weighed.

-The patient will be in the hospital for about seven to 10 days.
+The patient will be in the hospital for about 5-7 days.
 Before the patient goes home, they will need to show our staff that they are able to:

-- Make changes in your medication record accurately
+- Make changes in their medication record accurately

 - Monitor fluid intake and urine output